mattmaliaros/simulated-database-csharp/README.md

 1) Download .NET Framework (and adjust environmental variables for windows)
 2) Clone Repo to your directory choice
-3) Open Folder in VSCode where Program.cs
+3) Open Folder in VSCode where Program.cs is located
+4) Open Git Bash Terminal and run "dotnet run" command